-The American Literatures Initiative is a new collaborative book publishing program, supported by a grant from The Andrew W. Mellon Foundation, to create new opportunities for publication in under-served and emerging areas of the humanities.
+The American Literatures Initiative is a collaborative book publishing program, supported by a grant from the Andrew W. Mellon Foundation, to create opportunities for publication in under-served and emerging areas of the humanities.

-The American Literatures Initiative, which will launch in January, 2008, will be an innovative, entrepreneurial, cooperative effort to expand the number of books published in literary studies and increase audience reach by using common resources available to the five Presses through a grant from the Andrew W. Mellon Foundation.
-Each press will continue to acquire and develop titles according to its own needs and editorial criteria looking for high-quality first books by promising scholars, seeking out the best scholarly work about English-language literatures of Cen tral and North America and the Caribbean.
+The American Literatures Initiative, which launched in January 2008, will be an innovative, entrepreneurial, cooperative effort to expand the number of books published in literary studies and increase audience reach by using common resources available to the five Presses through a grant from the Andrew W. Mellon Foundation.
+Each press will continue to acquire and develop titles according to its own needs and editorial criteria looking for high-quality first books by promising scholars, seeking out the best scholarly work about English-language literatures of Central and North America and the Caribbean.

 The submission of a manuscript or a proposal simultaneously to multiple ALI presses is not permitted.
 Scholars are asked to identify the Press most suited to their work, and submit the work in the first instance only to that Press.
 If that Press declines the project, scholars are then free to approach other ALI presses with their proposal.

 The innovative aspects of the initiative include:

 - Royalty advances paid to authors for work accepted for publication